BruceJohnJennerLawso/Cmd--/README.md

 =====

 An object-oriented library created to aid writing command line programs in C++.
 Automates menu loops, user help, and is platform-independent.
-More explained in the pdf readme when I upload it.
+More explained in the pdf readme, under the Doc folder.

-Apologies for any problems in advance, Ive never used Github before.

-More info at:
+More info about the project available at the original thread on cplusplus.com:

 http://www.cplusplus.com/forum/lounge/113988/